derykmakgill/website/tax.md

 <code style="font-family: courier new, monospace;">yes</code>.
 George didn't really know what else to say.
 None of this could be real.
 There had to be catch.
 There had to be another explanation.

 <code style="font-family: courier new, monospace;">Good!
 That includes interest too at a decent rate.
-Those bastards aren't getting a free loan on my watch.</code> said M.
+Those bastards aren't getting a free loan from you.</code> said M.